nanomarkup/nanomarkup.github.com/README.md

 ```
 In this example:
 - **Ariana** is a section containing a birthday key/value pair and a nested **contacts** section.
-- Indentation determines the scope of key/value pairs and sections.
+- Indentation determines the scope of key/value pairs and sections

 #### Key Notes
 - ".." signals the start of a Section
 - All keys and values within a Section are indented with one tab